The month of April is full of several exciting and rare astronomical phenomena, the next of which will occur on the night of Wednesday, April 5 and 6.

 Don’t expect the moon to turn pink, however.
 The “super pink moon” is so named because Native American tribes saw it mark the appearance of the spring flower ground phlox (or moss pink).
 Phlox can range in color from light pink to violet.

-The pink supermoon will be visible throughout the night on Monday, but the most impressive views will be when it’s low on the horizon.
+The pink supermoon will be visible throughout the night and reach peak visibility around 12:37 AM on April 6, but the most impressive views will be when it’s low on the horizon.
 That’ll be just after moonrise and just before moonset.
-MoonInfo.org tell us that moonrise is due to occur at 7:30pm, and moonset at 5:50am.
+MoonInfo.org tells us that moonrise is due to occur at 7:30pm, and moonset at 5:50am.

-So, keep an eye out for the super pink moon on the night of Monday, April 26!
+So, keep an eye out for the super pink moon on the night of Wednesday April 5 into the dawn of Thursday Apri 6!
 Check out this light pollution map for best viewing.